AleMorales9011/ForgeWare/src/05-WebAppDeployment.md

 ```

-### PHP Deployment
+# PHP Deployment

-The provided YAML defines a **Kubernetes deployment** configuration for a PHP application.
+The provided YAML defines a `Kubernetes deployment` configuration for a PHP application.
 This YAML describes a deployment that creates six pods running the container image alemorales9011935/projeto-backend:1.0.
-These pods will be labeled with ```app: php``` and will expose their application on port 80.
+These pods will be labeled with `app: php` and will expose their application on `port 80`.

 ```ruby
 apiVersion: apps/v1